 Price and release date

-Surprisingly, the Roku Streaming Stick+ only costs a mere $49.99/£59.99, after a recent $10 price drop.
+Surprisingly, the Roku Streaming Stick+ only costs a mere $49.99/£59.99, after a $10 price drop in October 2019.
 It’s a price that makes the old Roku Premiere+ obsolete and places the 4K streaming stick in ‘impulse buy’ territory.

 Last but not least Google's 4K streamer, the Chromecast Ultra, goes for $69 / £69 and it doesn't come with a traditional remote.